commerce-docs/devdocs-for-tests/extension-dev-guide/indexing.md

 Each index can perform the following types of reindex operations:

-*  Full reindex, which means rebuilding all the indexing-related database tables.
+*  Full reindex, which means rebuilding all the indexing-related database tables

    Full reindexing can be caused by a variety of things, including creating a new web store or new customer group.

    You can optionally fully reindex at any time using the [command line]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-index.html).

 *  Partial reindex, which means rebuilding the database tables only for the things that changed (like changing a single product attribute or price)